 One of the canonical definitions of plants is that they are essentially "heliotropic".
-This means that plants tend to orient themselves towards the sunlight to capture the precious rays which are absolutely crucial to their life.
+This means that plants tend to orient themselves towards the sunlight to capture the precious rays that are absolutely crucial to their life.

 This is where it enters the scene Sun Tianqi, a researcher who works in the field of robotics, neuroscience and artificial intelligence.
 Sun (nomen omen, the Latins said) is the founder of vincross, the company that created Hexa a year ago.